 They should be cut to the ground and composted in the fall.
 When choosing a spot for your new plant(s), try to find a spot with rich, moist conditions.
 This is a must have plant for homesteading or permaculture gardens.
 It is also a great butterfly insectary plant.

-Stinging nettles are a wonderful herb/food for the home garden.
+Please note, they will sting/irritate skin if you touch the plant with bare skin.
+Nevertheless, stinging nettles are a wonderful herb/food for the home garden.
 They can be used in tea as well or sautéed which will neutralize their sting.
 Can be great in soups, added to basil in pesto-making, and used as a spinach substitute in dishes like lasagne, pizza, and spanakopita!
-However, please use care when handling the plants as they do sting!

 Nettles are famous as medicinal plants with many uses and nutritive value.
 We are not going to give any herbal medicine information except to say that if you are pregnant or nursing, or have any autoimmune or medical conditions, you should consult your medical providers before consuming nettles.

 Please consider the weather in your region when ordering.
 We do our best to ensure a safe journey for your plants but cannot be responsible for plants that freeze or cook in your mailbox.
 If there is a defect with your order please take photos and contact us within 24 hours of arrival.
 We hope you enjoy your plant!